 B. Consent to Service of Process

-Each Registrant has previously filed with the SEC a Form F-X in connection with this annual report on Form 40-F.
+The Registrant has previously filed with the SEC a Form F-X with respect to the class of securities in relation to which the obligation to file this annual report on Form 40-F arises.

 EXHIBIT INDEX